“Creativity is believing so truly in the way in which you see something, that you choose to make an art form or a tangible ‘thing’ from it.”

 So, what’s the point of this biased self-evaluation?
 It is this – we may not all be ‘creatives’ but we are all creative.
 We all dream.
 And when you believe in something so deeply that you want…no, that you need it to happen, that is your opportunity to be at your creative best.

 All of my experiences have taught me that nothing brilliant happens until ideas meet action.
-So, dream freely.
+So, dream freely and make yourself happier and healthier.
 Dream wildly.
 And when you desperately want something to happen or for something to change, that right there is your opportunity to be your most creative and most exceptional self.

 But how do you do it?
 This is, like I said, the differentiator between a thought and a thing and thus it is also the tricky bit.
 I wish I could provide a wise ‘5 part plan to execute your dreams’ but I am simply not that wise (nor am I stupid enough to think a 5 part plan will solve all solutions).
 My answer instead comes (like many lessons) from my failure to act correctly on all those notepads of unanswered dreams!